Jonas-Metzger/instilled-local/README.md

 None of this is safe, you will probably break your robot or burn your house down.
 Use at your own peril.

-Note 1: currently, the `VR-headset browser`<->`laptop browser` handshake is hardcoded to the connection IDs `12345` for faster development.
-This means anyone can control your robot if you activate VR teleoperation on your laptop's browser.

-Note 2: if anything doesn't work or stops working, refresh your laptop and VR browser pages, then connect again.
+Note: if anything doesn't work or stops working, refresh your laptop and VR browser pages, then connect again.
 Worst case, you might want to clear your browser cache (on chrome: `right click on page > inspect > right click on refresh button > Empty Cache and Hard Reload`).